shmeadyy/shmeadyy/README.md

 ### A Little Bit About Me ✨

 I'm [@shmeadyy](https://github.com/shmeadyy) but most folks call me Laura.
 I grew up in Los Angeles, spent a little bit of time in San Francisco and am back in LA living by the 🏖️.
-Currently, I'm a Product Manager at GitHub but prior to that, I've been at [Facebook](https://www.facebook.com), [Twitter](https://www.twitter.com), and [Salesforce](https://www.salesforce.com).
+Currently, I'm a Program Manager at GitHub but prior to that, I've been at [Facebook](https://www.facebook.com), [Twitter](https://www.twitter.com), and [Salesforce](https://www.salesforce.com).
 You can resume creep [here](https://www.linkedin.com/in/lauraethorson/) 👀

  If you really want to get me talking, ask me about human behavior/psychology, watercolor, or anything food related! 😋